cclib/cclib.github.io/sphinx/data_notes.rst

 ccenergies
 ----------

 The atttribute ``ccenergies`` is a one-dimensional array holds the total molecule energies including Coupled Cluster corrections.
 The array's length is 1 for single point calculations and larger for optimizations.
-Only the the highest theory level is parsed into this attribute (for example, CCSD energies as opposed to CCD energies).
+Only the highest theory level is parsed into this attribute (for example, CCSD energies as opposed to CCD energies, or CCSD(T) as opposed to CCSD energies).

 charge
 ------